adimishra16/Capstone-Portal/README.md

    cd backend
    ```

+2. Update the database credentials in `application.properties`:
+   - Set your **username** and **password** for the database.
+   - Create the required database.

+3. Provide your Gmail and app password for email functionality.

-2. Build the project:
+4. Build the project:
    ```bash
    ./mvnw clean install   # For Linux/Mac
    mvnw.cmd clean install # For Windows
    ```

-3. Start the Spring Boot server:
+5. Start the Spring Boot server:
    ```bash
    ./mvnw spring-boot:run   # For Linux/Mac
    mvnw.cmd spring-boot:run # For Windows
    ```

-4. Access the backend server at:
+6. Access the backend server at:
    ```
    http://localhost:8080
    ```